-Statement of Qualifications: Carson M. Horton, RS®, the person responsible for preparation of this reserve study, is a Community Associations Institute certified Reserve Specialist® (RS®); recognized for expertise in the preparation and analysis of reserve funding plans.
-Since 2006, Mr. Horton has supervised the preparation of reserve studies for homeowner's associations, investment property owners, and institutional clients in fourteen states.
-More information about Mr. Horton and CRC's reserve study experience and qualifications may be found in the Appendix.
+Statement of Qualifications: Carson M. Horton, RS®, the person supervising the preparation of this reserve study, is a Community Associations Institute Certified Reserve Specialist® (RS®), recognized for expertise in the preparation and analysis of reserve funding plans.
+Mr. Horton has been a CAI-Certified Reserve Specialist® since 2006 during which time he has supervised the preparation reserve studies for common interest developments, investment property owners and institutional clients in fourteen states